-Median home value in Cumberland County increased 11.4% between 2009 and 2015, adjusted for inflation, even taking into account the decline in the housing market from 2008-2012.
-In addition, the median gross rent rose by 21%, reflecting the increased demand for rental units, most likely due to the difficulty households were having in qualifying for a mortgage and the fallout from the rise in foreclosures.
-Local real estate agents indicated that the area has experienced a three-year lag from the fallout experienced by state and national housing markets.
+Median home value in Cumberland County increased 41% between 2010 and 2022, adjusted for inflation.
+In addition, the median gross rent rose by 51%, reflecting the increased demand for rental units, most likely due to the difficulty households were having in qualifying for a mortgage and the fallout from the rise in foreclosures.
 The market has rebounded from the housing slowdown from the great recession, with some housing appreciation being experienced in the last several years.

-The number of owner-occupied units in Cumberland County has increased slightly from 2010 to 2018 as did the number of rent-occupied units (18%).
 New housing units being built in Cumberland County has significantly decreased since 2010.
 Various reasons for this include: